-- e.
-In addition to collecting outcome data on project-specific goals and metrics, IEs should also estimate impacts on outcomes that directly service the World Bank's twin goals of shared prosperity and reduced poverty. - f.
+- c.
+Work with trust fund donors to achieve greater flexibility in their funding, and to explicitly target understudied areas-as successfully achieved by DIME's i2i trust fund.
+Provide allocation of Bank resources in areas still not covered. - d.
+Similarly, following i2i's example, encourage operational managers to think strategically about which frequently-occurring challenges could be illuminated by IEs, which projects could provide the best input for future operations and policy, and encourage synergies between IE and operational professionals. - e.
+In addition to collecting outcome data on project-specific goals and metrics, IEs should also estimate impacts on outcomes that directly service the Bank's twin goals of shared prosperity and reduced poverty. - f.
 More Bank budget funding would fill gaps arising from trust funding and ease tensions that can arise when clients fund IEs. - g.
 Bank resources can also be earmarked specifically for efforts to bridge the learning bap between IE knowledge production and application in project design.
 Non-financial efforts can be made to bring together IE practitioners, TTLs, and M&E staff for knowledge sharing. - h.
 TTLs need a system that collects IEs and makes their findings easily accessible and collates them in ways TTLs find useful (e.g. by region, intervention type, sub-population, outcome, etc).
-Better data input about IEs into the World Bank's operational data systems would facilitate tracking. - i.
+Better data input about IEs into the Bank's operational data systems would facilitate tracking. - i.
 Efforts should be made to incorporate the knowledge from the large body of IEs that have now been undertaken.
 This might include a review process and a determination of how the knowledge can be acted upon. - j.
 Incentivize knowledge-sharing.
 This is not unique to impact evaluations, but it is particularly relevant as the knowledge generated by these evaluations is so valuable because of their internal validity. - k.
-As IEs become increasingly aligned with projects and project objectives, the World Bank's should emphasize IE findings in project reporting documents including ICRs, and IEG should emphasize IE findings in ICRRs and PPARs. - 1.
-In line with findings from both the IEG 2012 report and the more recent 2015 DEC external evaluation, disseminate IE findings to project teams in a timely fashion, irrespective of implication on academic publishing considerations. - m.
+As IEs become increasingly aligned with projects and project objectives, the Bank should emphasize IE findings in project reporting documents including ICRs, and IEG should emphasize IE findings in ICRRs and PPARs.

+- 1. In line with findings from both the IEG 2012 report and the more recent 2015 DEC external evaluation, disseminate IE findings to project teams in a timely fashion, irrespective of implication on academic publishing considerations. - m.
 Operations managers and TTLs should actively explore where IEs might help improve the evaluation capacity development (particularly the statistical and monitoring capability) of client agencies.